bkj/essentials_guides/0_getting_started/0_getting_started.md

 As an example, I'll walk you through re-implementing single-source shortest paths (`sssp`).
 This application already exists in `essentials`, but we'll use a different name (`my_sssp`) so you can see all of the steps.

+## Application Overview

+Before writing any `essentials` code, let's walk through the single-source shortest paths algorithm that we'll be implementing.

 ## Directory Structure

 To implement `my_sssp`, you'll need to modify 1 existing file: